 What Is Performance Coaching?

-The performance coaching process is characterized by helping individual employees find their strengths, weaknesses, and finding ways to improve.
+Performance coaching is characterized by helping individual employees find their strengths, weaknesses, and ways to improve.

-Usually, in business contexts, performance coaching is a one-on-one process involving an experienced teacher coaching a manager or executive.
+Usually, in business contexts, performance coaching is a one-on-one process involving an experienced performance coach, manager, or executive.
 This often includes sessions regarding wide issues such as motivation, values, and decision-making.

 During a session, supervisors use their coaching skills to evaluate and address employees’ weak points and find ways to strengthen them.
 This is usually done by exposing the employee to diverse experiences to gain the necessary skills.